 Dr Imtiaz Syed is a GMC-registered psychiatrist and accredited expert witness based in the

 UK.
-He specializes in General Adult Psychiatry, neurodevelopmental assessments (including
+He specialises in General Adult Psychiatry, adult and child neurodevelopmental assessments (including

 business, Dr Syed brings a strategic, person-centered approach to mental health care.
 He